Charles Bridge Prague – Complete Visitor's Guide | Megalo Travel

 Legend says that placing your right hand on the bronze relief at the base of St. John's statue and making a sincere wish will cause it to come true.
 The metal is polished to a mirror shine from centuries of hands.
 Whether it works is for you to discover.

-Why was the bridge started at exactly 5:31 in the morning?
+Why did construction begin at exactly 5:31 in the morning?

 Charles IV's royal astrologer calculated that 9 July 1357 at 5:31 a.m. was the most auspicious moment.
 The date and time form the palindromic number sequence 1-3-5-7-9-7-5-3-1, reading the same forwards and backwards.
 Charles IV believed this would guarantee the bridge's eternal strength.